ronlopes95/robbers-redress/README.md

 <h2>About:</h2>
+Self imposed challenge project to test out all my knowledge about the Aurora Toolset for Neverwinter Nights: EE made entirely by myself.

-Custom Neverwinter Nighs: EE module made entirely by me, portraying the story of two burglars in a quick adventure for stolen treasure.
+The module tells a short story, starring two burglars in a quick adventure for stolen treasure in a peculiar house.

+<b>Features:</b>
+- Complex NPC conversation reliant on variables (state management), items, waypots, etctera.
+- Intricate NPC animations to enhance storytelling and immersion
+- Manipulation of player's assets, inventory, body part structure, equipped items, etctera.
+- Interactive ambient and/or placeables
+- Immersive area transition
+- Dynamic puzzle solving
+- Short combat encounters

 <h2>Development:</h2>